 Pay online by viewing your statement or see the other options below.

 If you see a CR on your tuition statement (e.g. $17.00CR) this means there is a credit balance; contact Student Fiscal Services for a refund.
-Do not pay if you're balance shows a "CR".
+Do not pay if your balance shows a "CR".

 Important: Student Fiscal Services will only accept payments for tuition and fees for the current academic quarters.
 Due to banking requirements, funds submitted in excess of outstanding balances may result in the payment being rejected and returned to the payer in its entirety.
 Excess payments may be rejected even if the extra funds are intended for use for books, off-campus housing, or other living expenses.